 Yes, you can drink in your car on private property in Florida.
 However, it’s illegal to drink on a public street, alleyway, tunnel, sidewalk, ditch, or any area adjacent to the road that is part of a roadway.
 That makes it very important to ensure that you’re not on a road or any area adjacent to the road.

 Even if you’re parked on the road or any area next to the road or part of the road, you’re in violation of the law.
 While you can drink in your car on private property in Florida, it’s up to you to ensure that you truly are on private property.

 When Did the Open Container Law Pass in Florida?

 The open container law passed in Florida in 1988.
-Lawmakers created a statewide open container law to have consistent open container laws followed and enforced throughout the state.
+Lawmakers created a statewide law to have consistent open container regulations followed and enforced throughout the state.
 The law has been amended since it was passed.
 Local authorities are able to pass more restrictive laws.
-Since it was passed in 1988, Florida’s open container law makes it illegal to have alcohol open and accessible to drink in a motor vehicle.
+Since the law was passed in 1988, it has been illegal to have alcohol open and accessible to drink in a motor vehicle.